 Sensitive data management capability is the second key factor to compare between data room providers.
-When selecting a data room, it is important to consider how easy it is to upload and download documents to and from their platform as well as their editing and search abilities.
+When selecting a data room, it is important to consider how easy it is to upload and download documents to and from their platform as well as their editing, documents indexing & folder structure, search abilities.

 Many teams need more than simply just a data room.
 Certain providers offer virtual data rooms with integrated project management capabilities, not only storing your data but also streamlining your process and communications, both internally and externally.
 VDRs with project management software allow teams to interact more efficiently, plan next steps, delegate workflows, and organize individual tasks.
 When looking for a provider, expect more than your just a platform to securely store data.

 The last thing a team wants to do when beginning a project is to learn a new, complex m&a software.
 Data rooms should make life easier and be user friendly.
 Look for virtual data rooms with intuitive, easy-to-use platforms with 24/7 chat, email, phone, and other customer services.
 Additional virtual data room features to look for are view only access, convenient document sharing, project management, granular analytics, and simple permissions.

 Virtual data rooms should track important information and create meaningful analytics.
 During M&A transactions, it is often essential to understand which users and buyers are most engaged and which documents they view most.
 VDRs with analytic capabilities can lead to more informed decisions and aid the integration process.